mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Name-Based Searches

 To find a civil court record by name, requesters are required to provide the full names of either or both parties involved in the case—i.e plaintiff and/or the defendant.
 In addition to this, requestors may be required to also provide the date of birth of one or both parties.
-Where the plaintiff and/or defendant is a business or businesses, searches can be conducted by furnishing the search too with the official business name of either or both parties.
+Where the plaintiff and/or defendant is a business or businesses, searches can be conducted by furnishing the search tool with the official business name of either or both parties.
 If the user cannot provide some information, wild card searches can be conducted using a combination of the known information and the percentage sign (%) and/or the underscore (_).

 • The name of someone involved, providing it is not a juvenile